Fetal surgery: Safety and complications

-The main priority is maternal safety, and, secondary, avoiding preterm labor and achieving the aims of the surgery.
-In 2008, open fetal surgery was considered a possibility after approximately 18 weeks of gestation due to fetal size and fragility before that, and up to approximately 30 weeks of gestation due to increased risk of premature labor and, practically, the preference for delivering the child and performing the surgery in ex utero/pediatric surgery, instead.
+The main priority is maternal safety, avoiding preterm labor and achieving the aims of the surgery.
 The risk of premature labor is increased by concomitant risk factors such as multiple gestation, a history of maternal smoking, and very young or old maternal age.
+Risks of fetal surgery, specifically prenatal spina bifida repair, include premature rupture of membranes, uterine rupture in future pregnancies, premature birth and intraspinal inclusion cysts or a tethered cord in the fetus or newborn baby.

 Open fetal surgery has proven to be reasonably safe for the mother.
 For the fetus, safety and effectiveness are variable, and depend on the specific procedure, the reasons for the procedure, and the gestational age and condition of the fetus.
 The overall perinatal mortality after open surgery has been estimated to be approximately 6%, according to a study in the United States 2003.

 All future pregnancies for the mother require cesarean delivery because of the hysterotomy.
-However, there is no presented data suggesting decreased fertility for the mother.
+Fetal surgery is not thought to decrease maternal fertility.

 Indications

-Neural tube defects (NTD), which begin to become observable at the 28th day of pregnancy, occur when the embryonic neural tube fails to close properly, the developing brain and spinal cord are openly exposed to amniotic fluid and with this, causes the nervous system tissue to break down.
-Prenatal repair of the most easily treated NTD, myelomeningocele (spina bifida cystica) is as of 2011, a growing option in the United States.
-Although the procedure is technically challenging, children treated with open fetal repair have significantly improved outcomes compared to children whose defects are repaired shortly after birth.
-Specifically, fetal repair reduces the rate of ventriculoperitoneal shunt dependence and Chiari malformation, while improving motor skills at 30 months of age compared to post-natal repair.
-Children having fetal repair are twice as likely to walk independently at 30 months of age than children undergoing post-natal repair.
-As a result, open fetal repair of spina bifida is now considered standard of care at fetal specialty centers.
+Neural tube defects (NTD), which begin to become observable at the 28th day of pregnancy, occur when the embryonic neural tube fails to close properly, the developing brain and spinal cord are openly exposed to amniotic fluid.
+After birth, exposure of the spinal cord to the outside environment (myelomeningocele or spina bifida) is associated with several morbidities including weakness or sensory deficits in the lower extremities, bladder dysfunction, fluid buildup in the brain and Type 2 Chiari malformations (herniation of the cerebellar vermis and medulla from the brain into the spinal canal.
+Prenatal repair of spina bifida is available in specialty centers.
+Fetuses treated with prenatal fetal repair have significantly improved outcomes compared to children whose defects are repaired shortly after birth.
+Specifically, fetal repair reduces the rate of hydrocephalus, ventriculoperitoneal shunt dependence, and Chiari malformation.
+Prenatal repair also shows improved motor skills at 30 months and improved mobility, neuropsychological function, and independent functioning between the ages of 5 and 10.

 Other conditions that potentially are treated by open fetal surgery include: